 Here in Nigeria, our classroom technologies haven’t really evolved so much.
 From slate to books.
 Chalkboards to white boards.
 After the adoption of calculators things in the classroom pretty much remained the same.
 Why?
 I think it might be for any number of these 3 challenges.

-Recommended: A Guide to Classroom Tech on a Budget
+Recommended: Our Guide to Classroom Tech on a Budget

 How else do you think classroom technology has evolved in Nigeria?
 Comment below to join the conversation